 In Australia, our Marine Debris Campaign is our fight against marine pollution.
-Our volunteers have helped collect over 3.3 million pieces of debris since 2016.
-Operation Apex Harmony is campaigning for an end to cruel and indiscriminate shark nets that have killed thousands of marine animals in New South Wales and Queensland.
+Our volunteers have helped collect over 7 million pieces of debris since 2016.
+Our Shark Defence Campaign is campaigning for an end to cruel and indiscriminate shark nets that have killed thousands of marine animals in New South Wales and Queensland.
 Operation Jeedara is our ongoing campaign to protect the Great Australian Bight from industrialisation.
 In 2018, we worked with scientists to gather critical evidence of marine parks and sanctuaries and the pivotal role they have on the Bight's unique ecosystem.
 Globally, we're in Africa fighting illegal fishing, which results in the deaths of up to 300,000 whales and dolphins as "bycatch" every year.
-We're also protecting endangered species in Mexico on Operation Milagro and in Central America with Operation Jairo.

 About Sea Shepherd Australia

 Volunteers are the backbone of Sea Shepherd.
 Whether they are on board our ships or conducting outreach at events, our volunteers are a fundamental part of our global efforts to defend, conserve and protect marine wildlife.
 You can find out more information about onshore volunteering onshore or crewing at sea at our Get Involved page, or by applying through your local country or region’s website here.

 In Australia, they can join one of our local chapters in our major capital cities and towns.
 On shore volunteers are heavily involved in our fundraising events throughout the year such as our Ocean Defence Tour.
 They also help out at our merchandise stalls at public events or get involved in our regular Sea Shepherd Marine Debris beach clean-up events around the country.

 If you are 16 years or older you can be an onshore volunteer if you supply us with a Guardian Form.
 You must, however, be 18 years or older to be a crewmember on board one of our ships.